samiarose/Portfolio/_design/poster-series.md

 ## Project Overview

-This poster series was created to explore how typography can comunicate emotion and energy thorough layout.
+This poster series was created to explore how typography can comunicate emotion and energy through layout.

 ## Tools & Techniques